A Priest Races to Rescue Civilians as Russian Forces Close In

 War Spares No One

 They left.
-A few days later, the son messaged Numerchuk on Facebook: “A rocket hit my father’s house.
+A few days later, the son messaged Nomerchuk on Facebook: “A rocket hit my father’s house.
 He’s gone.”

-Such calls haunt Numerchuk.
+Such calls haunt Nomerchuk.
 Staying positive is difficult, but his wife and faith keep him going.

 “I don’t see how it can end.
 So I put my hope in God.
 I believe in our victory; otherwise, I wouldn’t be doing this.
 Some say there’s no future here, but I believe God sees our trials and won’t leave us.
 It seems impossible from the outside, but we keep going, trusting God to help us.”